Wolfman56/fractal/docs/technical.md

     - **Debug Flow (`HydraulicErosionModelDebug`)**: This model is designed for introspection and single-stepping.
 Its `captureSingleStep` method performs exactly one iteration, reading from an input texture (e.g., `textureA`) and writing the result to a separate output texture (`textureB`).
 It **does not** copy the result back.
 This design requires the `SimulationController` to be an active participant in state management.
 After each step, the controller must explicitly swap its primary textures so that the output of the last step (`textureB`) becomes the input for the next.
 This contract is essential for allowing the system to capture and visualize the state after each discrete pass.

   - **Pipeline Steps**: Each simulation iteration involves the following passes, which use a "ping-pong" texture technique to pass state between them:
     1.  **Water Increment**: Adds a specified amount of water (`rainAmount`) to the water map.
-This pass is only run when explicitly triggered.
+This pass is only run when "Rain" mode is active.
     2.  **Flow Simulation**: Calculates a 2D velocity field for the water based on the height gradient between adjacent cells.
-    3.  **Erosion & Deposition**: Modifies the terrain height.
-It calculates the sediment capacity of the water based on velocity and slope.
-If the water can carry more sediment, it erodes the terrain; if it's over capacity, it deposits sediment.
+    3.  **Erosion**: Calculates how much sediment the water can carry and erodes the terrain accordingly, adding the eroded material to a suspended sediment texture.
-    4.  **Sediment Transport**: Moves suspended sediment from each cell to its neighbors based on the water's velocity field.
+    4.  **Sediment Transport**: Moves the water and its suspended sediment to neighboring cells based on the velocity field calculated in Pass 2.
+    5.  **Deposition**: After transport, this pass calculates the water's new sediment capacity.
+If the water is carrying more sediment than it can support, it deposits the excess onto the terrain.
-    5.  **Evaporation**: Reduces the water level in every cell by a small amount (`evapRate`).
+    6.  **Evaporation**: Reduces the water level in every cell by a small amount (`evapRate`).

   - **User Control**: The UI provides an intuitive, stateful system for controlling the erosion simulation.
 The core controls are the **Erode Button**, the **Iterations Slider**, and the **Rain/Dry Radio Buttons**.
     - **Rain/Dry Radio Buttons**: This control sets the persistent mode for the simulation.
 It does not trigger any action itself, but determines the behavior of the "Erode" button.